Dannelysbeth/ecommerce-mongo/README.md

 Simple eccomerce backend app developed in Java with MongoDB as its database

-Add documentation + endpoint description + database schema
+Add documentation + endpoint description + database schema + Summary and Wikk